tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * The `dropna` Pandas function can be used to drop all null values.

+* Since we are creating a brand new DataFrame based on the original data but without null values, it's a good practice to use the `copy` function as well.

   ![Dropping all rows with null values](Images/df-dropna.png)

 * A best practice is to combine the `isnull` function with the `sum` function to test the `dropna` function; this serves as a unit test of the `dropna` function.
 The expectation is there should be a count of 0 nulls for each Series.